xplato/useUndoable/README.md

 ## Performance considerations

-Every time you make a state change, the previous state is saved in memory.
-It's duplicated, essentially.
+Every time you make a state change, the previous state is saved in memory (and the previous one, and the previous one, ...).
 Because of this, **you** need to think carefully about how you want to store your state, how many changes in the past you want to keep, and so on.

 In general, you want to ask yourself the following:

--   How can I reduce the size of my state object while still keeping it useable?
+-   How can I reduce the size of my state object while still keeping it usable?
 -   How many actions in the past is reasonable for my project to store?
+(See `historyLimit`)
 -   Should each "state" be a description of how to mutate some static object, or should it be the state object in itself?

 On that last point: consider that your state is a large array of objects with many properties.
 Instead of storing the entire state, you could store descriptions of how the state was modified.
 For instance: `item at index 5 -> change 'name' property to value 'infinium'`.
 This way, your state changes are more efficient and use less memory than storing the entire array of objects.